 General Clarifications & HRs

-Yes, this page doesn’t contain what it purports to right now.
-It’s not because we won’t have any house rules — we will — but because they’ve somewhat taken a back seat to putting the grid together, setting up the code pieces, and determining what content will and will not be part of the game.
+This page contains only a limited number of actual rules right now.
+That’s not because we won’t have any house rules — we will — but because they’ve somewhat taken a back seat to putting the grid together, setting up the code pieces, determining what content will and will not be part of the game, and so on.

 • We have HRs to make the game more fun for everyone.
 Some things are so complex that they bring the game to a halt, and that’s not fun for anyone.
 Or they require a lot of frequent and intensive Storyteller attention, and that’s not fun for people who are waiting patiently for their fair share.
 Or they’re a lot of fun for the player who has them and not a lot of fun for everyone else.
 All these things are candidates for HRing (or just being excluded from the game), but please understand that this is not a personal judgment on the people who have or want them.
 In a game run by super-geniuses with unlimited time and multitasking ability and played only by people who are all on the same wavelength when it comes to character creation, all of these things would be fine!
 This is just not that game.